oracle-livelabs/database/db-23c-fundamentals/new-sql-firewall/new-sql-firewall.md

     ![create the uses](images/im2.png " ")

-3. Sign out of the admin user and sign in as the test user
+3. Sign out of the admin user and sign in as the TEST user

     ![database actions](images/im21.png " ")

 4. Sign in to the TEST user using credentials:
-    - Username: Test
+    - Username: TEST
     - Password: Oracledb_4U#

     ![sign in](images/im5.png " ")